Fly from

 Cheapflights does show flights with no change fees to all users.
 To see these options for flights to Norwich, users can toggle the no change fees filter when performing a flight search.

-Yes, Cheapflights has a feature called Price Alert, which essentially offers users the ability to be notified when flight prices change.
+Yes, Cheapflights has a feature called Price Alerts, which notifies users when flight prices change.
 Track prices for your flight to Norwich today and book when you’re ready!